Last updated: 27th November 2022

 I believe that this blog has a few ideas which are deeply, deeply radical.
 I believe that these are the kinds of ideas that you are unlikely to come across anywhere else.
 A few of these ideas are as follows:

-The Two Year Thing: I have explained it below here, but I have also written a few official posts about it, like this one
+The Two Year Thing: I have explained it below on this page, but I have also written a few official posts about it, like this one

-Insisting on Excellence: I believe that especially as women, we need to insist on utter excellence of character from our husbands.
+I believe that especially as women, we need to insist on utter excellence of character from our husbands.
 I know that it is frowned on somewhat to have lists of essential criteria for our spouses, but believe me I unapologetically have multiple lists about the character that he needs to have, or at least I have written multiple list posts.
 I believe that marriage should make my life better not make it worse.
 If this man is not going to be demonstrably and earth-shatteringly excellent, then the prospect of tying myself to him for a lifetime is just not worth my while.
 I would sincerely rather remain single.
 Furthermore, I want someone who is going to start off excellent, and remain excellent.
 In fact, I want someone who is going to get better and better every day.
+This is the definitive list of essential character criteria for my husband.

 The Two Year Thing